Ronnie Ortiz-Magro Confesses About ‘Needed’ Rehab Stay On ‘Jersey Shore Family Vacation’

-Ronnie Ortiz-Magro reveals to longtime pals and co-stars Vinny Guadagnino and Paul “Pauly D” DelVecchio that he had admitted himself to a rehabilitation facility in the latest episode of Jersey Shore: Family Vacation, that will air tonight on MTV.
+In tonight’s episode of MTV’s Jersey Shore: Family Vacation, Ronnie Ortiz-Magro reveals to longtime pals and co-stars Vinny Guadagnino and Paul “Pauly D” DelVecchio that he had admitted himself to a rehabilitation facility.

 The reality star revealed he stayed at an in-treatment facility for depression and alcohol abuse, as reported by Page Six.